Eaglw/Chemical_Engineering/Soft Matter/Interparticle forces.md

 5. Intervening solvent has bulk properties up to the particle surface.
 6. van der Walls force is obtained by pair wise summation of London dispersion forces and calculated assuming a uniform structure and orientation of the intervening solvent.
 ### Effect of parameter on the DLVO potential energy
-The potential energy depends on particle size $d$, so *electrostatic stabilization is more important the larger the particle is*.
+- w(H) depends on particle size $d$, so *electrostatic stabilization is more important the larger the particle is*.
+-

 # Entropic repulsion